EricaLinaG/Emacsn/README.md

  [_profiles.mk_](https://github.com/EricaLinaG/Emacsn/blob/main/profiles.mk)
 is easy, copy the template and fill in the blanks.

-Adding it to the optional-profiles gives it a target in the Makefile. _<name>, <name>-update, <name>-remove, and <name>-insert_ are all make targets created for the profile.
+Adding it to the optional-profiles gives it all the make targets it needs for installation, update, and removal.

 The profile's install command is frequently just to run emacs with that profile.
 Exceptions are Doom Emacs, and Ericas-Emacs.